 Agents work well with good guidance.
 They work poorly without it.
 The humans in the loop are not bottlenecks to be optimized away.
 They are the guidance system.
 A plan that no product person has read will produce the wrong feature.
 Code that no engineer has reviewed will accumulate debt.
 A deployment that no SRE has approved will eventually take down production.

 When agents do the work, humans need to see what happened.
 This is not optional.
-Observability in the agentic SDLC covers three layers:
+Observability in the agentic SDLC covers three layers.

-Operation: How each agent behaved: token usage, latency, tool calls, error rates, retries.
+Operation.
+How each agent behaved: token usage, latency, tool calls, error rates, retries.
 This is your cost and reliability signal.

-Output: The quality of what agents produced: were the tests meaningful, was the code reviewable, did the PRD capture the intent?
+Output.
+The quality of what agents produced: were the tests meaningful, was the code reviewable, did the PRD capture the intent?
 This requires human evaluation, at least for now.

 The operational layer is especially important for cost control.
 Multi-agent setups can consume 4 to 15 times more compute than single-turn workflows.
 Without per-agent cost tracking, teams discover they have a problem only when the invoice arrives.